Guillotine choke

-The guillotine choke, also known as mae hadaka jime (前裸絞, "front naked choke"; compared to a rear naked choke) in judo, is a chokehold in martial arts applied from in front of the opponent, often on the ground but can also be done while standing.
-The choke involves using the arms to encircle the opponent's neck that bears a resemblance to the blade of a guillotine.
+The guillotine choke, also known as mae hadaka jime (前裸絞, "front naked choke"; compared to a rear naked choke) in judo, is a chokehold in martial arts applied from in front of the opponent, often on the ground but it can also be done while standing.
+The choke involves using the arms to encircle the opponent's neck in a way that bears a resemblance to the blade of a guillotine.